MANTHAN: What innovation are you most looking forward to seeing at NRF 2019?

 Retailers are challenged to create connected customer experiences that leverage all channels.”

-MANTHAN: What are the top omnichannel marketing challenges that grocery chains are still trying to overcome?
+MANTHAN: What are the top omnichannel marketing challenges that retail grocery store chains are still trying to overcome?

 RANDY: Retailers are challenged to create connected customer experiences that leverage all channels, and more importantly each shopper’s “channel of choice.”
 Retailers are also challenged by data integrity and a singular understanding of a customer — “one version of the truth”.
 Customer account data and integrity is a fundamental and critical component to successful omnichannel engagement.